 What we don’t: A bit shorter and boxier than most parkas.

 After wearing the Stretchdown Parka for most of the winter, we’re strong proponents of the jacket with a few small caveats.
-First is the shape: Compared to most parkas, it’s a bit shorter at just 33 inches (on par with the Marmot Montreal below but over 6 in. shorter than the Patagonia Down With It Parka above) and has no taper in the waist.
+First is the shape: Compared to most parkas, it’s a bit short at just 33 inches and has no taper in the waist (though there is a Stretchdown Long Parka available for just $25 more that is 44 inches long).
 This no-frills fit makes the Stretchdown slightly more versatile for performance use (with a two-way front zip, it functions great over a climbing harness as a belay jacket) but will limit its street appeal for some.
 Second, it doesn’t offer quite as much warmth as heavyweight pieces like the Rab Deep Cover above.
 But we’re big fans of the versatile design, and it’s hard to beat the durability and hand feel of the soft and stretchy shell.

 See the Mountain Hardwear Stretchdown Parka